PennyLaneAI/benchmark/README.md

 `benchmarks/benchmark_functions`: folder holding the basic benchmark functions which can be used independently of ASV.

-`customenv_build.sh`: clones plugin source code into `.asv/sources`, creates a conda environment in `.asv/env/customenv`, populates the custom environment with necessary packages
+`customenv_build.sh`: clones plugin source code into `.asv/sources`, creates a conda environment in `.asv/env/customenv`, populates the custom environment with necessary packages.

 `update_sources.sh`: runs `git pull` on the plugins within `.asv/sources`